Skip to content

 This relates back to responding to breaches in a timely manner, but also helps prevent further breaches or vulnerabilities.
 Discussing a potential breach with the wrong person or a third party could constitute a breach in itself.

-When is a Data Breach Notifiable
+When is a Data Breach Notifiable?

 According to the Office of the Australian Information Commissioner (OAIC), a breach is notifiable once it satisfies three criteria: